 Upon successful completion of the course, students will receive a Student Performance Evaluation (Dean’s letter) and a Postgraduate Diploma in Internal Medicine.

-This program is available on-site at various affiliated medical centers/hospitals.
+This program is available through distance education (online) with practicums offered at various affiliated medical centers/hospitals.